aloiscochard/sindi/guide/_sources/basic.txt

-The compiler plugin is totally **optional**, you can use Sindi without it but you'll miss some very helpful feature and unfortunatly, you take the risk of having your **application crashing at runtime due to missing dependecies**.
+The compiler plugin is totally **optional**, you can use Sindi without it but you'll miss some very helpful feature and unfortunatly, you take the risk of having your **application crashing at runtime due to missing dependencies**.

 *Every features who are specific to the usage of the compiler plugin are clearly mentioned as such in this guide.*